brookeboskus/UA-Waterski-Senior-Design/capstone-computing-project/README.md

 also unfortunately single apostrophes in typed text won't work with how we deployed the website (like the word I'm) BUT we can type &apos; to make I&apos;m     and that would work

+for login / signup:
+need two terminals. one will type 'npm run dev' and the other terminal will be for 'node index.js'

+node index.js will connect to the amazon aws database